nattlip/com.jilles.x10/README.md

 What works:

 * X10 OnOff device
-* X10 MS13E and lookalikes sensors (light, movement in one sensor)
+* X10 MS13E and lookalikes sensors (light alarm , movement alarm in one sensor)

 What doesn't: